p1ng-request/docs/templates/LinkedIn/LinkedIn_Accept_invitation_received.md

 **Author:** [Florent Ravenel](https://www.linkedin.com/in/ACoAABCNSioBW3YZHc2lBHVG0E_TXYWitQkmwog/)

-In this notebook, you will be able to accept an invitation received
+**Description:** This notebook allows you to accept invitations to connect on LinkedIn.

 ## Input